Keep MSWD Away from ID8: Protect Our Water

 MSWD Voted to Proceed.
 But Not Without a Fight

 Today's MSWD regular board meeting was a continuation of the April 16 study session, which had been adjourned due to audio and technical failures before a clean vote could be taken.
-Over one hundred ID-8 residents returned to fill the room again.
+ID-8 residents returned to fill the room again.
 Two separate votes were taken on Resolution 2026-03.

 Vote 1, Motion to Table (FAILED)

-Director Sewell moved to table the item entirely until CVWD's own board publicly voted to authorize the grant funding, a direct acknowledgment of the authorization gap we have been documenting.
+Director Meyerhoffen moved to table the item entirely until CVWD's own board publicly voted to authorize the grant funding, a direct acknowledgment of the authorization gap we have been documenting.
 The motion died.

 ✓ YES (to table): Meyerhoffen, Martin ✗ NO: Sewell, Griffith, Duff